 One of the hardest things about studying in Australia is staying within a budget.
-The cost of living in Australia is not exactly cheap, and if you don’t have the right management skills, things may slip off your control easily.
+Living in Australia is costly, and you need the right management skills to avoid slipping of your control.

 According to the Australian government, the minimum amount needed to cover the cost of living in Australia is AU $20,290 annually (excluding travelling to and from Australia and tuition fees).

 For International students, accommodation and tuition fees are the highest spendings while studying in Australia.

-If you are a student on a budget who is seeking how to save money while pursuing your studies, then here are a few helpful tips and tricks that may turn out to be beneficial for you.
+If you are a student on a budget seeking how to save money while pursuing your studies, here are a few helpful tips and tricks that may benefit you.

 1. Look For A Part-Time Job

 Australia is known for paying a living wage, not a minimum wage.
 This tip is quite helpful for students who are seeking casual work.

-You can work as a waiter or barista to make a little spending money.
-If you want to try your luck in some other fields, you can talk to your university's resident director about it as they might have some good advice for you.
+You can work as a waitperson or barista to make a little spending money.
+If you want to try your luck in some other fields, you can talk to your university's resident director about it, as they might have some good advice for you.

 2. Plan Out Your Budget

 Based on your income and expenses, plan out your budget.
 By keeping track of your finances, avoid spending over your budget.

-Divide your expenses into ‘important’ and ‘unimportant’ items.
-For instance, paying accommodation fees for the campus is important, but eating junk food is unimportant.
-Don’t forget to save some money for an emergency.
+Divide your expenses into 'important' and 'unimportant' items.
+For instance, paying accommodation fees for the campus is essential, but eating junk food is unimportant.
+Remember to save some money for an emergency.

-If you go overboard, chances are you will land yourself into trouble.
+If you go overboard, chances are you will land yourself in trouble.
 So instead of overspending, start saving!

 3. Be Smart With Food and Grocery Shopping

-After accommodation, food expenses can’t be ignored.
+After accommodation, we must address food expenses.
 Luckily, you can reduce your bills by buying supermarket value foods.